 This module will engage you in gaining a deeper critical appreciation of Victorian literature by exploring the works of a particular author or group of authors.
 You will hone your skills in critical analysis and close textual reading, and you will learn to place selected works within the social, cultural and literary contexts of the Victorian age.
 Authors on offer include, for example, The Brontës, Oscar Wilde, and Robert Browning.

 This module will enable you to gain a deeper understanding of Victorian culture by exploring a particular aspect of visual, material or sensory culture, such as art, architecture, theatre or music, honing your skills in reading artefacts, applying cultural theories, and using archives, collections and museums.

-You will explore trends and developments across the period, while developing knowledge of a particular trend, e.g. religion, childhood, disability or gender identity.
-The topic for 2014–15 is Childhood.
+This module will enable you to explore trends and developments across the period, while developing knowledge of a particular trend, e.g. empire, religion, childhood, disability or gender identity.

-Each of these modules is taught in six fortnightly sessions.
-Each is offered in a 15-credit and 30-credit version: you must take one of these as a 30-credit module.
+Each of the above modules is taught in six fortnightly sessions.
+Each is offered in a 15-credit and 30-credit version.

 This module will give you the opportunity to undertake a specific agreed project in the workplace, in which you apply your research and reading on an aspect of Victorian Studies.
 Ideal for part-time students taking the MA for professional development purposes.
 This module is for 30 credits.

 Apply the knowledge and skills you have gained by undertaking your own research and writing a 12,000-word dissertation on a specific aspect of the Victorian period, supervised by an expert in the area.